TR404/pizzaShop/README.md

 <h2>pizzashop</h2>
   <p>In this project there have a startup page. which open <a href = "http://127.0.0.1:8000/pizzaShop/">http://127.0.0.1:8000/pizzaShop/</a></p>
   <p>We can select any pizza and show price of pizzas</p>
-  <p>After selection we have get some opeions live how many pizza want and they ask size</p>
+  <p>After selection we have get some options like how many pizza want and they ask size</p>
   <p>After completed these setps they calculate pizzas price and that's it</p>
   <p>You have to jump any time main page</p>
   <p>There have lot of funcinality like as |safe for hide html codes |truncatechars:100 to hide more lengthy and many more</p>